Exlerd/WebData-Grabber/README.md

 ## Note

-This script is provided as-is and may not work with future browser updates or changes.
-Use it responsibly and only on systems you have permission to access.
+This script is provided as-is and may not work with future browser updates or changes, use it responsibly.

 ##